 What do you think will happen to new wave music in the future?
 Do you think there will still be a place for the genre?

 For new wave music today?
-I mean, from music from the past.
-Yeah.
-Well, yeah, the thing is, people love 80s music because it had such great attitude and great melodies and there was such a variety of music that always held down by melodies and songs that you could sing along to.
+Well, yeah, the thing is, people love 80s music because it had such great attitude and great melodies and there was such a variety of music that was always held down by melodies and songs that you could sing along to.
 I do more shows now with people like Paul Young, Toyah Willcox, Bananarama and all kinds of 80s bands because people love it, thousands of people will come and see these shows to see the 80s artists and you know, someday we will be dead.
 And I just don’t think that there’s any kind of music that can replace the 80s music.
 It just had something.
 And it was just, you know, a style of fashion.
 It was completely original.
 And now everything seems quite cookie-cutter, the singer all sound the same and look the same.
 I mean, there’s just too much attitude and people are just trying so hard to set the tone.
 They just want to be on TV and be famous.
 We didn’t care about being famous.
 We just wanted to make music, you know?
 Yeah.
 And I know that sounds a little bit snobby, but it’s the absolute truth.
 That’s how we felt about it, we just I wanted to be in a band and make music!

 What do you think of The X Factor?